 Which is better, Coastal Redwoods or Giant Sequoias?

 Both are equally impressive!
 Due to its closer proximity to San Francisco and Los Angeles, Sequoia and Kings Canyon National Parks see higher levels of tourism.
 If you prefer somewhere less crowded, be prepared to travel a little further and see the Californian redwood forest.
 Either way, you won’t be disappointed.

 Getting to Redwood National and State Parks

-Redwood National and State Parks is about 6hrs drive from both San Francisco, California and Portland, Oregon.
+Redwood National and State Parks is about a 6-hour drive from both San Francisco, California and Portland, Oregon.

 The closest airports include three regional airports:

 - California Redwood Coast – Humboldt County Airport (ACV) offers two daily, direct flights to/from San Francisco International Airport on United Airlines subsidiary, United Express.

 - Del Norte County Regional Airport (CEC) in Crescent City has two daily flights to/from Oakland International Airport (OAK) provided by Contour Airlines.